mopidy/mopidy/docs/ext/http.rst

     should be in the format ``hostname:port`` and separated by either a comma or newline.

-    If you want to access Mopidy's web server from a different web server, you will need to add an entry for that server in this list.
+    Same-origin requests (i.e. requests from Mopidy's web server) are always allowed and so you don't need an entry for those.
+However, if your requests originate from a different web server, you will need to add an entry for that server in this list.